 Booth’s Relationships With Microscopy Organizations

 Leland Ossian Howard (1857–1950) was chief of the Bureau of Entomology at the U.S. Department of Agriculture.
 According to an article in the Illustrated World, Mary Ann Booth alleges Dr. Leland Howard requested she photograph and print every one of her microscope slides of parasites.
-She said the task required her “devoting all the time she could spare preparing for the National Museum” and that “when completed, the endeavor would be an album of parasite photographs running into the thousands.”
-(Dearden 1915) A computer search of the photographic image collection at the National Museum (now the Smithsonian Institute) Entomology Department does not list Mary Ann Booth’s work.
+She said the task required her “devoting all the time she could spare preparing for the National Museum” and that “when completed, the endeavor would be an album of parasite photographs running into the thousands” (Dearden 1915) A computer search of the photographic image collection at the National Museum (now the Smithsonian Institute) Entomology Department does not list Mary Ann Booth’s work.

 Dr. Lyman Deck of Salamanca, NY, states that he could resolve the striations of Amphipleura mounted in balsam as easily as the beads on a dry mount of angulatum.
-Also, that is the striations of Amphipleura mounted in a medium having a refractive index higher than balsam were easier to see than those on Frustulia saxonica mounted in balsam.
+Also, the striations of Amphipleura mounted in a medium having a refractive index higher than balsam were easier to see than those on Frustulia saxonica mounted in balsam.

 Collecting Mosquitoes On Long Island

-In 1884 Mary Ann Booth took a carriage ride on the south shore of New York’s Long Island.
+In 1884, Mary Ann Booth took a carriage ride on the south shore of New York’s Long Island.
 In the letters section of the February 1885 issue of the American Monthly Microscopical Journal, she states that she found herself, along with the other occupants, “surrounded by a cloud of mosquitoes so dense that they could not see the horses drawing the carriage.”
 With a touch of jocularity about not wanting to “provoke jealousy between New Jersey and Long Island,” Booth claims the latter as having the greater mosquito population.
-For Mary Ann Booth, the trip became a highly profitable mosquito collecting opportunity.
+For Mary Ann Booth, the trip became a highly profitable mosquito-collecting opportunity.
 In a letter she published in the American Monthly Microscopical Journal, she says:

 Imagine a traveler’s pastime of collecting live mosquitoes and filling a jar with them.
 Nevertheless, my efforts provided a fruitful harvest of enough mosquitoes to provide years of slide-making specimens.

-Most likely, mosquitoes collected by Booth during this trip are the same ones she used for the mounts exhibited in this collection.
+Most likely, the mosquitoes collected by Booth during this trip are the same ones she used for the mounts exhibited in this collection.
 (Booth 1885)

-Recognized As a Skillful Microscope Slide Mounter
+Recognition As a Skillful Microscope Slide Mounter

 In the notes section of the American Monthly Microscopical Journal, the publication’s editor praises Mary Ann Booth’s artistry in how evenly she dispersed the mosquito scales on a slide mount he purchased from her by way of the mail.
 Along with his compliment came the question of how she did it because the readership would be interested in her technique.
-Booth replied with an interesting and cordial discussion about collecting mosquitoes but did not disclose her method.
+Booth replied with an interesting and cordial discussion about collecting mosquitoes, but did not disclose her method.
 (Hitchcock 1884, Stevenson 2020)

 Acknowledgment—To Miss M. A. Booth, F. R. M. S., for the mounted wing of a mosquito she found in Massachusetts during the winter.
 The slide would charm anyone, but especially the ordinary visitor, the microscopical soiree, as the scales are in place and are beautiful.
 Also, a slide of Lepidocyrtus (springtail) scales, an important test object.
-It is unnecessary to say to those acquainted with Miss Booth’s work that the slide is perfect in every particular.
-(Stokes 1890)
+It is unnecessary to say to those acquainted with Miss Booth’s work that the slide is perfect in every particular (Stokes 1890)

-Visiting microscopists to the conference were offered the opportunity to take a sightseeing day trip down the Potomac River aboard the steam-powered ship Macalester.
+Microscopists who were visiting the conference were offered the opportunity to take a sightseeing day trip down the Potomac River aboard the steam-powered ship Macalester.
 (Smiley 1891)

-Booth’s Support for Social Justice
+Booth As a Supporter for Social Justice

 According to an obituary published in the September 1922 issue of the Springfield Republican, Mary Ann Booth died of apoplexy (stroke) in her home’s backyard at the age of 83.
 She left only two close relatives — a nephew, James D. Booth of Springfield, and a niece, Elizabeth Booth of Amherst.
 Mary Ann Booth was an active member of Springfield’s Suffrage movement.
 A note of remembrance published in the organization’s New Jersey newsletter closed with the following paragraph by Elizabeth (Bessie) Perrault Titus (1871–1930).
 (Strum 2020)

 Her latest photographs were those of a family of busy little squirrels who made their home in a neighboring tree and who had learned to know and loved the good friend who cared for them so faithfully.
-Indeed, as was a fitting close for such a lover of nature her last Act on earth was the carrying of the evening meal to these little creatures; and in the great out-of-doors, at the close of a September day, surrounded by these appreciative friends, she passed into the great beyond.
+Indeed, as was a fitting close for such a lover of nature, her last Act on earth was the carrying of the evening meal to these little creatures; and in the great out-of-doors, at the close of a September day, surrounded by these appreciative friends, she passed into the great beyond.

 Elizabeth (Bessie) Perrault Titus (1871—1930)